Large Scale Diffusion Distillation via Score-Regularized Continuous-Time Consistency

-At a conceptual level, we argue that the nature of diffusion distillation methods is governed by their underlying divergence (Figure~\ref{fig:comparison}): \textit{forward} (e.g., CMs), where the training examples are real or teacher-generated data, and \textit{reverse} (e.g., score distillation), where the student is supervised only on self-generated samples.
-Forward divergence is known to encourage ``mode-covering" by penalizing underestimation of any training sample likelihoods, which often results in spread-out densities and low-quality samples.
-In contrast, reverse divergence is inherently ``mode-seeking'' and beneficial to the visual quality of diffusion models~\citep{zheng2025direct}, despite suffering in diversity.
-To remedy the quality issues of sCM, we propose integrating score distillation as a long-skip regularizer, which naturally complements sCM as they act on forward and reverse generation paths, respectively.
-We term the resulting framework, together with our other techniques like stable time-derivative computation, the \textit{score-\textbf{r}egularized continuous-time \textbf{c}onsistency \textbf{m}odel \textbf{(rCM)}}.
+At a conceptual level, we argue that the property of diffusion distillation methods is governed by their underlying divergence (Figure~\ref{fig:comparison}): \textit{forward} (e.g., CMs), whose objectives are defined on \textbf{offline} data (real or teacher-generated), and \textit{reverse} (e.g., score distillation), where the student is supervised on \textbf{on-policy} samples (self-generated).
+Forward divergence, commonly used in pre-training\footnote{For example, MeanFlow aims to train a few-step model from scratch.}, is known to encourage ``mode-covering" by penalizing underestimation of any training sample likelihoods, which often results in spread-out densities and low sample quality.
+In contrast, reverse divergence, commonly used in post-training, is inherently ``mode-seeking'' and excels in generation quality, despite suffering from mode collapse and low diversity.

+Motivated by this complementarity, we address the quality limitations of sCM by integrating score distillation as a long-skip regularizer.
+This design naturally pairs with sCM: the two supervision signals operate on the forward (external, offline) and reverse (self-generated, on-policy) data paths, respectively.
+The broader philosophy of jointly leveraging forward and reverse divergences echoes several recent advances.
+For instance, DDO~\citep{zheng2025direct} incorporates reverse KL into maximum-likelihood forward-KL training, achieving state-of-the-art FID on ImageNet.
+DDRL~\citep{ye2025data} integrates the supervised fine-tuning (SFT) stage into large-scale diffusion reinforcement learning (RL) to mitigate reward hacking, while DiffusionNFT~\citep{zheng2025diffusionnft} achieves extreme training efficiency by aligning the diffusion RL objective with the pretraining forward process.
+We term the resulting distillation framework, together with our other techniques like stable time-derivative computation, the \textit{score-\textbf{r}egularized continuous-time \textbf{c}onsistency \textbf{m}odel \textbf{(rCM)}}.